JJeris/JJeris/README.md

   - Software testing: 72%
   - Programming in JavaScript: 86%
   - Web automation with Nightwatch.js: 80%

+Projects, that i have finished:
+- A website, that generates a random password for you: https://jjeris.github.io/random-password-generator-website/

 Feel free to contact me here: